How Ukrainian Girl Became the Principal Dancer of the American Ballet Theatre

 Christina Shevchenko dedicated 24 years of her life to ballet and today she has deservedly received the title of principal dancer of American Ballet Theatre.

 The ballerina explains her success simply.
 She says that the most important is to do what you love.
-She loves ballet, and no matter how hard it is sometimes, she always gets the pleasure of dance.
+She loves ballet, and no matter how hard it is sometimes, she always gets the pleasure of dancing.

 Read all stories & tips